SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 J-Church: This line goes along Market Street to the Castro.
 It then continues on to Noe Valley.

-M-Ocean View: This one runs between Market Street to Balboa Park, West Portal, and San Francisco State University.
+M-Ocean View: This one runs down Market Street through West Portal to SF State University.

-N-Judah: This train takes you to Haight Asbury, Cole Valley, and both the Inner and Outer Sunset.
+N-Judah: This train takes you to Haight-Asbury, Cole Valley, and through the Sunset District all the way out to Ocean Beach.
 It's also a great option for getting to and from Golden Gate Park.

-T-Third Street: This is the newest train line and opened in early 2023.
-It takes passengers from Chinatown, through Union Square, past the King Street Caltrain Stop, by the Chase Center and all the way south to Bayshore Blvd. and Sunnydale Avenue.
+T-Third Street: This is the newest train line, opened in early 2023.
+It takes passengers from Chinatown, through Union Square, past the King Street Caltrain Station, by the Chase Center, and farther south.

-The F is only one streetcar line (service with the E is suspended) in the San Francisco public transportation system.
-The F streetcars run along Market Street from the Castro, through Union Square and then down the Embarcadero to Pier 39.
+These vintage streetcars run from the Castro along Market Street, through Union Square and then up the Embarcadero to Pier 39.
 This line also stops across from Pier 33, where you can take a ferry to visit Alcatraz.

-Although it’s just one line, there are several different streetcars running.
-All of the street cars are remodeled, vintage, above-ground streetcars from several different cities around the world.
+The electric-powered vehicles are all remodeled above-ground streetcars from different cities around the world.
 The ride is a little jerky at times, but it is a fun way to see the city as you head to your destination.

 Oh...and the seats are usually small, so get ready to cozy up with your neighbors.